-We will view the physical memory architecture as distributed if the memory is packaged with the processors in such a way that some parts of the memory are substantially "farther" (in the sense of lower bandwidth or greater access latency) from a processor than other parts.
+"Central" memory contrasted with distributed memory: We will view the physical memory architecture as distributed if the memory is packaged with the processors in such a way that some parts of the memory are substantially "farther" (in the sense of lower bandwidth or greater access latency) from a processor than other parts.
 If all the memory is nearly equally expensive to access, the system has central memory.
 The vector supercomputers are genuine central memory machines.
 A network of workstations has distributed memory.

-What is typical now in MIMD machines based on microprocessors, and this seems to be the "wave of the future" in machine design, is that each processor has its own cache.
-Even when the main memory is central, as in the SMP machines like the PowerChallenge, these caches act like distributed, low-latency, high-bandwidth memories, giving the system most of the important performance characteristics of distributed memory.
+Microprocessor machines known as symmetric multiprocessors are becoming typical now as midsized compute servers; this seems certain to continue to be an important machine design.
+On these machines each processor has its own cache while the main memory is central.
+There is no one "front-end" or "master" processor, so that every processor looks like every other processor.
+This is the "symmetry."
+The microprocessors themselves have caches built right onto the chips, so these caches act like distributed, low-latency, high-bandwidth memories, giving the system many of the important performance characteristics of distributed memory.
+Therefore if one insists on being precise, it is not all of the memory that is central, merely the main memory.
 Such systems are said to have non-uniform memory access (NUMA).